EvaMaeRey/ggplot2-extension-cookbook/README.md

 ### Step 3.
 Write user facing function.

-A user-facing geom\_\* function will use the gggplot2::layer function under the hood. geom\_layer is actually an exported function in ggplot2 and can be used directly in ggplot() pipelines as shown below.
+In Step 3, we’re close to our goal of a user-facing function for familiar ggplot2 builds.

+Under the hood, we’ll pass our new Stat, StatCoordinate, to ggplot2’s `layer()` function. `ggplot2::layer()` is may not be familiar, but it can be used directly in ggplot() pipelines.
+We pass our StatCoordinate ggproto object to the stat argument, handling the computation (adding a column of data containing coordinates and called ‘label’).
+Additionally the ggplot2::GeomText object to the geom argument.
+The ‘geometry’ or ‘mark’ on the plot therefore will be of the ‘text’ type.

 ``` r
 # part 3.0 use ggplot2::layer which requires specifying Geom and Stat